 However, it can also be used by deceptive individuals to pose damage against the reputation of your company.
-That is why social media in leadership communication should be an essential part of the organisation as this form of communication in social media can highly affect the employees and the members and can also create an impact on the reputation of the business.
+That is why social media in leadership communication should be an essential part of the organisation.
+This form of communication can highly affect the employees and the members and can also create an impact on the reputation of the business.

 The Difference of Social Media in Leadership to the Traditional Leadership

-In a traditional form of leadership a good leader needs to keep everyone accountable, execute a brilliant strategy and observe the best practices in the business.
-It may also be used in social media in leadership but there are other social media skills in order to improve your credibility ion social media sites.
-Credibility equates to authority and authority is parallel with leadership.
-With social media, it is now important for the leader to have the ability to look at different perspective, to be transparent and to be adaptable to any sudden changes that can happen in the field of social media as well as the opinion of the public.
+In a traditional form of leadership, a good leader needs to keep everyone accountable, execute a brilliant strategy and observe the best practices in the business.
+With social media, it is now important for the leader to have the ability to look at different perspectives and to be transparent.
+It is also important to be adaptable to the changing landscape and be aware of the ever changing public opinion.

-These social media skills are a sign that there is a need for a new type of leaders to emerge.
-Social media in leadership is dynamic.
-It magnifies the traditional leadership skills along with other new skills such as designing a responsive and active organisation, transparent and immediate communication, creativity, and the cunning skill to represent the political and social vibrancy of the company.
-They also need to have that capacity to create an engaging and interesting multimedia content, the skill to collaborate with the online community.
+It magnifies traditional leadership skills along with other new skills such as; designing a responsive and active organisation, transparent and immediate communication, creativity, and the cunning skill to represent the political and social vibrancy of the company.
+Leaders need to have the capacity to create engaging and interesting multimedia content.
+And the skill to collaborate with the online community.

-There are different types of social media in leadership that is based on their social media skills; the producer, who is tech savvy in the production of original and engaging content on different platforms, distributor who has the ability to share that content and make it viral, the recipient who can create a noise out of that content and start an interaction on the online world, Analyst who understand the analytical and technical area of social media, architect who can create different platforms and programming that supports the major social media account and the adviser that provides support for the customers which keeps their loyalty to the business.
+There are different types of social media in leadership that is based on their skills.
+The producer, who is tech savvy in the production of original and engaging content on different platforms.
+A distributor who has the ability to share that content and make it viral.
+A recipient who can create a noise out of that content and start an interaction on the online world.
+The an analyst who understands the analytical and technical area of social media.
+The architect who can create different platforms and programming that supports the major social media account.
+And finally the adviser that provides support for the customers which keeps their loyalty to the business.